HarshithaDA/Optimizing-SQL-Databases/README.md

 3. Update the hospitalPricesDatasetFilePath variable depending on the location of hospital_prices.csv on your system
 4. Save the changes and run the scripts - indexing.py, sharding.py, partitioning.py, caching.py

+Steps to run Indexing:
+1. First run the sqlConnector.py to connect to the database and create and load the tables
+2. Then run the indexing.py to run the queries in queries.py and view execution times

 Steps to run Caching:

 1. First run the sqlConnectorCaching.py to implement the connect to the database and create the cache table as well